rvwingerden/knowledge-wiki/en/it_stuff/git.md

 ## Logging
-Loggin is quit essential in modern applications.
+Logging is quit essential in modern applications.